 USD IP Conference Opening Ceremony Rocks the House of Blues

-On January 19, Chief Judge Randall Rader of the United States Court of Appeals for the Federal Circuit and his band DeNovo opened the Second Annual University of San Diego (USD) School of Law Patent Law Conference with a performance at the House of Blues San Diego.
+San Diego (January 30, 2012) - Chief Judge Randall Rader of the United States Court of Appeals for the Federal Circuit and his band DeNovo opened the Second Annual University of San Diego (USD) School of Law Patent Law Conference with a performance at House of Blues San Diego on January 19.
 Lawyers, judges, professors and professionals, all of whom shared a similar interest in IP, spent the evening networking with colleagues and enjoying performances by Todd Marlette, OddBall, Krait and DeNovo.

 This years conference, titled “The Future of Patent Law,” addressed, the America Invents Act and other landmark changes in patent law taking place at the Federal Circuit, U.S. Patent & Trademark Office, and globally.
 Event Details.